Healthy Zucchini Bread

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 This post was originally shared in 2017 but has been updated since

-Healthy Zucchini Bread is one of my favorite veggie loaded treats to make!
-It’s light, fresh, and the perfect way for using up loads of summer zucchini.
+Healthy Zucchini Bread is one of my favorite veggie loaded treats!
+It’s light, fresh, and the perfect way for using up loads of summer zucchini—though honestly, it’s delicious any time of year.

 If you’re looking for other healthy zucchini recipes – check out these Healthy Zucchini Recipes!